masutaka/github-nippou/README.md

 $ brew upgrade github-nippou
 ```

-If you're interested in hacking on `github-nippou`, you can install via `go get`:
+If you're interested in hacking on `github-nippou`, you can install via `go install`:

 ```
-$ go get -u github.com/masutaka/github-nippou
+$ go install github.com/masutaka/github-nippou@latest
 ```

 Also you can use make command, it's easy to build `github-nippou`: